Scottish stocks help UK FTSE edge up after dismal week

 * Investors refrain from large index bets ahead of referendum

-LONDON, Sept 12 (Reuters) - Britain’s top shares rose for the first time in six sessions on Friday, helped by companies with Scottish exposure, after another poll showed most Scots would vote against independence.
+LONDON, Sept 12 (Reuters) - Britain’s top equity index rose for the first time in six sessions on Friday, helped by Scottish-based shares such as Royal Bank of Scotland as another poll showed most Scots would vote against independence.

-Shares in companies with strong business ties to Scotland such as Royal Bank of Scotland, Lloyds Banking Group , soft drinks group AG Barr and defence contractor Babcock all rose as the latest poll showed Scottish support for staying in the United Kingdom at 52 percent, versus support for independence at 48 percent, excluding those who said they did not know how they would vote in next Thursday’s referendum.
+Shares in Scotland-based RBS, Lloyds Banking Group, soft drinks group AG Barr and utility SSE all rose as the latest poll showed Scottish support for staying in the United Kingdom at 52 percent versus support for independence at 48 percent, excluding those who said they did not know how they would vote in next Thursday’s referendum.

 After a four-week winning streak, the FTSE 100 was on course to record a 0.6 percent fall for this week, which has been marred by concerns about the Scottish referendum, further signs of slowdown in China and the prospect of a tightening in U.S. monetary policy.